 In fact, the lower vocal range is equally important as the upper vocal range.
 Many popular songs use very low notes in some parts of the song.
 Thus, you really need to train yourself to be able to sing in lower notes if you want to become a professional singer that is very flexible and capable of performing different kinds of songs perfectly, not manner high or low.

-The weak low notes will be resulting forceful voice, breaking notes, inconsistent vibrato and uneven singing voice that sounded like you were out of breath while singing the lower parts of the song.
+The weak low notes will be resulting in a forceful voice, breaking notes, inconsistent vibrato and an uneven singing voice that sounded like you were out of breath while singing the lower parts of the song.

 In Singing Low Notes, There Are Physical Limitations

 The length of your cords is a determining factor in this case.
 A long-scale bass can sustain a note by doing a lower tone, just like in a Bass guitar.
 But even in the case of a bass guitar, it starts to make an irritating sound if the string becomes too loose.

 You may have noticed that usually, those male singers who have the deepest voices have ENORMOUS NECKS.
 It’s amazing to see that their Adam’s apples are so big just like the size of a fist, and their trachea is huge.
 You can imagine that their vocal cords have a larger diameter.
 However, female singers have a smaller larynx as compared to male singers.
 Therefore, they have shorter vocal cords just like the length of a long-scale bass guitar.
 Here, the law of physics has something to do with the physical limitations of human beings.